stories-with-dice/stories-with-dice.github.io/content/Blog/Cthulhu Eternal - Experience Packages.md

 # Poverty/debt

-You are poor as a church mouse, maybe you also have a lot of debt.
+You are poor as a church mouse, and maybe you also have a lot of debt.
 But as we all know, money alone doesn't make you happy.
 At least you have solid bonds!

 **Benefit:** Your character gains an additional bond.